Algo-Hub-io/cds-algorand-course/Week1/Assets.md

 ```

 ## Viewing assets
-Now that we have transferred the asset, let's view it in TWO's account
+Now that we have transferred the asset, let's view it in ACCT2's account
 ```bash
 goal account info -a $ACCT2
 ```